infernojs/inferno-website/src/docs/api/inferno-animation.md

 Border-box will allow width and height to be calculated properly.
 This makes it possible to animate these properties on dynamically sized components.

-Setting margin to zero will prevent overlapping margins, which will cause a jump when elements are removed.
+Setting margin to zero will prevent overlapping margins, which could cause a jump when elements are removed.
 The wierd behaviour with overlapping margins has been implemented in browsers since the dawn of CSS and made sense for text rendering, but is a nuissance anywhere else.

 Here is an example of CSS for `<MyComponent className="MyComponent" animation="HeightAndFade">` using SCSS.
 In the example, the disappear (leave) animation will be a slightly quicker reverse version of the appear (enter) animation: